CarlKCarlK/range-set-blaze/benches/bench.md

 * **Vary**: *n* from 1 to 10,000, number of random integers
 * **Details**: Select *n* random integers randomly and uniformly from the range 0..=999 (with replacement).

-### Results
+### 'worst' Results

 RangeSetBlaze is consistently 2.5 times slower than HashSet.
 On small sets, BTreeSet is competitive with HashSet, but gets almost as slow as RangeSetBlaze as the sets grow.

-### Conclusion
+### 'worst' Conclusion

 RangeSetBlaze is not a good choice non-clumpy integers.
-However, it is not catastrophically worse.
-It is just 2.5 times worse.
+However, it is not catastrophically worse; it is just 2.5 times worse.

 ![worst lines](https://raw.githubusercontent.com/fastlmm/PySnpTools/master/doc/source/lines.svg "worst lines")